Stashing Pre-Built Nodes for Sharing

 Stash: /tmp/2020-0317-mflowgen-stash-588e56

-You can stash other steps, and you can stash the same step multiple times (they all get a different hash in the stash for uniqueness).
+You can stash other nodes, and you can stash the same node multiple times (they all get a different hash in the stash for uniqueness).

 Now say we cleaned our copy of synthesis for whatever reason: